EEEManchester/radiation_layer/readme.md

 This will start RVIZ for visualisation, a node to publish radiation data (mimicking a robot driving around a radioactive environment) and a costmap_2d node with the radiation_layer plugin.
 The costmap_2d node also listens to a map produced by SLAM (provided by the [map_server](http://wiki.ros.org/map_server)).

-In a separate terminal, type:
+The launch file will also start the rqt_reconfigure GUI (accessible via):
 ```
 rosrun rqt_reconfigure rqt_reconfigure
 ```
 The dynamically reconfigurable options can be changed by the user in real-time.
 These parameters can be modified by other ROS nodes (allowing for autonomous re-weighting of cost).
 Check out how to setup a dynamic reconfigure client [here](http://wiki.ros.org/dynamic_reconfigure/Tutorials).

-In this example, the range of published radiation values are integer values between 0-254 already for clarity, with default lower threshold = 0, and upper_threshold = 200, i.e. values above 200 will be set at lethal obstacles.
-The current radiation sensor is based on a single pixel camera, where only the green channel represents radiation intensity (as uint8 value).
+In this example, the range of published radiation values are floating point values between 0-1000, with default lower threshold = 1, and upper_threshold = 200, i.e. values above 200 will be set at lethal obstacles.
+For the local and global costmaps, these have been set in the launch file or yaml file as examples of how to set this manually.
+Radiation information is conveyed using the radiation_msgs/DoseRate type.

 ### Dynamic Reconfigure Parameters

-The plugin can be enabled and disabled using the ```enable``` functionality, the plugin layer will continue to process radiation data but no cost will be added to the costmap.
+The plugin can be enabled and disabled using the ```enable``` functionality, the plugin layer will continue to process radiation data and perform averaging but no additional cost will be added to the costmap.
 Behaviour of a robot with respect to radiation can be easily switched on and off using this enable functionality.

 To accommodate the wide range of values and units of measuring radiation (for example 300 counts per second may be equivalent to 1 nSv/hr), the lower and upper thresholds consist of a double value (between -999 and 999) and a power multiplier.
 For example to set an upper threshold of 1000 *units*, the value would be set to ```1``` and the mulitplier to ```kilo (3)```, i.e. one with three zeros.